 Using the latest logistics, modern technology, and creative marketing to offer customers food directly from the diner to their door, DoorDash has grown from its humble origins as a small-time Palo Alto start-up business to a giant corporation that operates in more than 600 cities across the entire North America and Australia.

-So, how did this little Stanford start-up end up becoming the third biggest food delivery company in the United States?
+So, how did this tiny Stanford start-up end up becoming the third biggest food delivery company in the United States?
 Sit tight, as you’re just about to learn more about its fascinating story.

-In fall 2012, four Stanford Students Andy Fang, Tony Xu, Stanley Fang, and Evan Moore, were receiving feedback about a small business owners’ app when a macaroon shop owner asked for guidance about using technology to do deliveries.
+In fall 2012, four Stanford Students Andy Fang, Tony Xu, Stanley Fang, and Evan Moore, received feedback about a small business owners’ app when a macaroon shop owner asked for guidance about using technology to do deliveries.

 In October 2017, DoorDash CFO Mike Dinsdale quit the company after less than one year of joining the firm.

 DoorDash became the second best-selling food delivery service in the U.S. in December 2018, behind only GrubHub.
 Uber Eats was subsequently relegated to third place.

 By March 2019, DoorDash had outstripped the total sales of GrubHub, boasting a 27.6% share of the food delivery market.
 In early 2019, DoorDash had become America’s biggest food delivery service, based on consumer spending, and maintained that market share throughout 2019.

 DoorDash launched DoorDash Kitchen, its first-ever ghost kitchen, in Redwood City, CA, with four restaurants running in the area.

 By summer 2020, DoorDash had managed to raise over $2.5 billion following several rounds of financing from such investors as Y Combinator, SV Angel, Charles River Ventures, Sequoia Capital, Khosla Ventures, Kleiner Perkins, GIC, and SoftBank Group.